 - salt & pepper

 - 1 28 oz can diced tomatoes

 - 1 5.5 oz can no salt added tomato paste

 - 1 cup grated Parmesan cheese

-Put the skillet in center of oven and bake for 20 minutes or until chicken is cooked through, and cheese is melted and golden.
+- Put the skillet in the center of the oven and bake for 20 minutes or until chicken is cooked through, and cheese is melted and golden.